Ranagol/webpage-template/readme.md

 illuminate/database composer package is used for this feature.

 ## Routes

+### General description
 For routing I used the bramus/router composer package.

+### Middleware
+Only the login, register, logout views are accessible for a not-logged-in user.
+The app is checking in the $_SUPERGLOBAL, if the user is logged in.

 ## Upload and download - COMPLETED
 We can upload .jpg or .png images to this app.
 And .csv files.